thibmeu/http-message-signatures-directory/draft-meunier-http-message-signatures-directory.md

 3. Remove expired keys from the directory

 Servers SHOULD cache the directory contents and refresh upon expiration.

+## Binding keys to the directory authority

+To ensure the authenticity and integrity of the key material provided by the directory, clients **SHOULD** validate the directory's response.

+When a directory server provides a key directory over HTTP or HTTPS, it is RECOMMENDED that it constructs and includes one HTTP Message Signatures per keys with the response, as defined in {{HTTP-MESSAGE-SIGNATURES}}.
+Each key SHOULD be used to provide one signature.

+Directory server SHOULD include:

+`@authority`
+: as defined in {{Section 2.2.3 of HTTP-MESSAGE-SIGNATURES}}

+Directory server SHOULD include the following `@signature-params` as defined in
+{{Section 2.3 of HTTP-MESSAGE-SIGNATURES}}

+`created`
+: as defined in {{Section 2.3 of HTTP-MESSAGE-SIGNATURES}}

+`expires`
+: as defined in {{Section 2.3 of HTTP-MESSAGE-SIGNATURES}}

+`keyid`
+: MUST be a base64url JWK SHA-256 Thumbprint as defined in {{Section 3.2 of JWK-THUMBPRINT}} for RSA and EC, and in {{Appendix A.3 of JWK-OKP}} for ed25519.

+`tag`
+: MUST be `http-message-signatures-directory`

+Clients SHOULD validate these signatures using the keys provided by the directory.
+Clients SHOULD ignore keys from a directory response that do not have a corresponding valid signature.
+This validation ensures the integrity of the key set and its association with the intended directory.

 # Privacy Considerations